On the classification of certain 1-connected 7-manifolds and related problems: Abstract

 \section{Abstract}

-In this article, we give a classification of closed, smooth, spin, $1$-connected $7$-manifolds whose integral cohomology ring is isomorphic to that of $\mathbb{C}P^2\times S^3$.
-We also prove that if a closed, smooth, spin, $1$-connected $7$-manifold has integral cohomology ring isomorphic to that of $\mathbb{C}P^2\times S^3$ or $S^2\times S^5$, then it admits a Riemannian metric with positive Ricci curvature.
+We study the classification of closed, smooth, spin, $1$-connected $7$-manifolds whose integral cohomology ring is isomorphic to $H^*(\mathbb{C}P^2\times S^3)$.
+We also prove that if the integral cohomology ring of a closed, smooth, spin, $1$-connected $7$-manifold is isomorphic to $H^*(\mathbb{C}P^2\times S^3)$ or $H^*(S^2\times S^5)$, this $7$-manifold admits a Riemannian metric with positive Ricci curvature.

 \textbf{Keywords: } $7$-manifold; surgery theory; positive Ricci curvature

 \textbf{2010 MSC: }57R99, 55P15, 53C25